alakmazaheri/TextMining/README.md

 ## Description
 This project analyzes philosophical texts for linguistic similarity and visualizes their relationship spatially using Metric Multidimensional Scaling.
-It also includes a Markov text synthesizer to generate a philosophical mantra from across all of the schools of thought.
+It also includes a Markov text synthesizer to generate a philosophical "maxim" across all included schools of thought.

 ## Getting Started